meteor/meteor/content/code-style.md

 <h3 id="automatic-error-checking">Automatic error checking</h3>

 Having a consistent style means that it's easier to adopt standard tools for error checking.
 For example, if you adopt a convention that you must always use `let` or `const` instead of `var`, you can now use a tool to ensure all of your variables are scoped the way you expect.
 That means you can avoid bugs where variables act in unexpected ways.
-Also, by enforcing that all variables are declared before use, you can easily catch typos before even running any code!
+Also, by enforcing that all variables are declared before use, you can catch typos before even running any code!

 <h3 id="deeper-understanding">Deeper understanding</h3>